-Emission factors for dioxin for waste incineration are based on measurements at the plants, except for Kalka which reports its emissions.
-Several point measurements exist in the period 2007 to 2011.
+Emission factors for dioxin from waste incineration are based on measurements at the plants, except for Kalka which reports its emissions.
+Several point measurements exist in the period 2007 to 2012.
 Average emission from these measurements at similar incineration plants (Hoval technique) at Ísafjörður, Skaftárhreppur and Vestmannaeyjar was close to 50 μ g/t.
 As all these incineration plants are operated as batch, an emission factor for those plants was chosen to be 100 μ g/t.
 The incineration plant at Ísafjörður was closed down in 2010, after a period of malfunctioning.
 No dioxin measurements took place at the plant for the last three years of operation.
-Other pollutants were measured at the plant, indicating that there were significantly more emissions of all pollutants for the last three years of operation.
-For those years, the emission factor of 300 μ g/t for uncontrolled domestic waste burning, was taken from the Standardized Toolkit for Identification and Quantification of Dioxin and Furan Releases (UNEP 2005).
+Other pollutants were measured at the plant, indicating that there were significantly more emissions from all pollutants for the last three years of operation.
+For those years, the emission factor of 300 μ g/t for uncontrolled domestic waste burning, was taken from the Standardized Toolkit for Identification and Quantification of Dioxin and Furan Releases (UNEP, 2005).
 This factor is also used for the incineration plant at Svínafell (also Hoval technique), based on measurements at the plant.
 For the incineration plant at Húsavík an emission factor of 10 μ g/t was chosen, based on measurements.
 Emission factors for PAH, HCB, NO_x, SO2, CO, and NMVOC are taken from table 3.1 in chapter 6.C.c of the Emission Inventory Guidebook (EEA, 2009).
 They do not differentiate between different incinerations techniques and are applied to the total waste amount incinerated.
 The emission factors are presented in Table 7.2.

-dioxin [μg I-TEQ/t] BaP [mg/t] BbF [mg/t] BkF [mg/t] HCB [mg/t] NOx [kg/t] CO [kg/t] NMVOC [kg/t] SO2 [kg/t] Open pit burning 300 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4 Hoval technique 100 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4 Húsavík 10 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4 Kalka Reported 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4
+Table 7.2.
+Emission factors for dioxin, HCB, PAH, NOx, CO, NMVOC and SO2 from waste incineration dioxin [μg I-TEQ/t] BaP [mg/t] BbF [mg/t] BkF [mg/t] HCB [mg/t] NOx [kg/t] CO [kg/t] NMVOC [kg/t] SO 2 [kg/t] Open pit burning 300 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4 Hoval technique 100 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4 Húsavík 10 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4 Kalka Reported 0.7 3.15 3.15 2 1.8 0.7 0.02 0.4